pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[24/07/2016] Section about audio overhaul finished.**

+New section (4.2.
+Lend me your ears) about audio overhaul of the game.
+I have added a short chapter (4.1.7.
+Shed some light here, please) about Pip-Boy's lamplight revamp.

+However, the big thing here is that I had to start modding the game from scratch, because I realized I had to use Paradox's The Mergers patches (along with Blackened compatibility patches) to the next main series of mods (FWE, MMM, EVE and WMK).

+I didn't feel comfortable rolling back some mods, and my 7 GB backup copy didn't work because I didn't copy metadata from NMM describing the actual installed mods, so, I had no other choice.

 **[10/07/2016] Section about new content finished.**

 New section (4.2.3.
 Expanding your world) about new content mods (_Alton, IL_, _Arefu Expanded_ and _Mothership Zeta Crew_).